 The buses will be among the first 60-foot battery-electric articulated buses put into service in the United States.

 Metro Transit has coordinated with several partner agencies to construct the C Line with other infrastructure projects.
-Construction on the Penn Avenue Improvements portion of C Line will begin April 9, 2018.
+Major construction on Penn Avenue was completed in 2018.
+C Line stations along Brooklyn Boulevard in Brooklyn Center and 8th Street in downtown Minneapolis will be constructed in 2019.
 See information about C Line Construction.